opentok/one-to-one-sample-apps/av-sample-app/iOS/README.md

 This section describes how the sample app code design uses recommended best practices to implement the one-to-one communication features.

-For detail about the APIs used to develop this sample, see the [OpenTok Android SDK API Reference](https://tokbox.com/developer/sdks/android/reference/) and [Android API Reference](http://developer.android.com/reference/packages.html).
+For detail about the APIs used to develop this sample, see the [OpenTok iOS SDK Reference](https://tokbox.com/developer/sdks/ios/reference/).

   - [Class design](#class-design)
   - [Session and stream management](#session-and-stream-management)